jlaat/JoniOS/README.md

     1. Desktop with icons to open apps, a clock, fullscreen toggle...
     2. A terminal app that can be used to run commands
     3. A projects app that lists my projects
+    4. A guestbook app that allows users to leave messages

 ## Technologies